Fibroid

 What is a fibroid?

-A fibroid is also called a myoma.
+A uterine fibroid is also called a myoma of leiomyoma.
 It is a benign growth of muscle cells in the muscle layer of the uterus.
-A fibroid can be on the outside of the uterus, in the uterine wall itself or in the uterine cavity.
-How a fibroid is formed is not entirely known.
-A fibroid can be a few millimeters, but also more than 10 centimeters.
+A uterine fibroid can be on the outside of the uterus, in the uterine wall itself or in the uterine cavity.
+How a uterine fibroid is formed is not entirely known.
+A uterine fibroid can be a few millimeters, but also more than 10 centimeters.

 Symptoms